 Step 1 of the above process requires building a case for change.
-The most commonly accepted way of doing this is via a business case, where you show how the change you want to make will impact on the top or bottom lines of your organisation (or the value equivalent in your organisation, such as impact).
+The most commonly accepted way of doing this is via a business case, where you show how the change you want to make will impact on the top or bottom lines of your organization (or the value equivalent in your organisation, such as impact).

 It can sometimes be a challenge to translate people focused initiatives into dollar value, but it can be done.
 Check out the calculations we use to demonstrate impact here - complete with the sources cited which we used to estimate the scale of the impact.

-Key takeaways for data-driven recruitment
+Key takeaways for data driven recruitment

 So there it is, our manifesto and steps to implement an effective metrics and reporting system for your talent function.
 Here are the key takeaways:

 - There are 3 broad stages of metric maturity: no metrics, transactional and predictive